 Elliott Ross joined Hua'a Pua'a Preservation as the Chief Operation Officer in 2006.
 In early 2010, the board voted for him to become the Assistant Director.
 He has served in this capacity continuously since.
 Mr. Ross has been employed with the federal government for over 33 years as both an active duty service member and as a Department of Defense civilian.
 He has extensive management and technical expertise in both field and fixed facilities conducting antiterroism and emergency management operations.
 Elliott holds a Master of Science in Criminial Justice Administration and is currently pursuing a Master of Arts in Public Policy.
 He regularly performs community service in support of mutiple non-profits in Hawaii and elsewhere around the United States.
 He is involved in activities and operations of the American Legion, Shriners and other civic organizations.
 His service and leadership to Hua'a Pua'a is an example of his sincere dedication to duty and charity.
 During his free time, Mr. Ross enjoys hiking, fishing, nature photobigraphy and exploring state and national parks.

 Steve supply chain career spans over thirty years of experience leading supply chain and logistics, enabling fulfillment success within company upstream & downstream boundaries in alignment with customer capabilities improving cost-to-serve models.
 Following a number of years with progressive leadership responsibilities with Procter & Gamble, Gillette, Pepsi Bottling Group, GE, Ralston Purina, UPS in Operations, Product Supply and Vender Managed Inventory, Steve held Senior Leadership roles with Southwest Traders, Inc. and Daymon Worldwide/Club Demonstrations driving accountability solutions.
 Steve holds a Bachelor of Science - Marketing/Logistics from University of Missouri and is certified in the 8 cornerstones of Supply Chain.
 He has been an avid member of the Council of Supply Chain Management Professionals volunteering his services and gifts for over 21 years.
-He a founder of Uplifting Brothers and has volunteered for a number or charity organizations such as; Habitat for Huamnity, Project Touch, Jack and Jill, Fergurson 1000, etc. He is passionate about restoring the bees to continue our natural food supply.
+He is a founder of Uplifting Brothers and has volunteered for a number of other charity organizations such as; Habitat for Huamnity, Project Touch, Jack and Jill, Fergurson 1000, etc. Steve is passionate about restoring the bees to continue our natural food supply.

 Lisa Butler is an experienced banker.
 She has worked in the accounting field of serveral large banks for more that 25 years.
 She is skilled in maintaining large amounts of funds.
 Currently, she occupies an executive position with the Federal government.
 Lisa has accomplished a Bacholor's Degree in Sociology, Master's Degree in Management..
 She has volunteered for a number of Non-Profit organizations in the community to prepare for her role in this organization.
 Lisa says she enjoys the simplicity of animals and has lived in Hawaii for 11 years.